JackFarmer132/CS310Project/README.md

 •	In a second terminal, again navigate to /CS310Project/chatbot and run the following: 'rasa run actions’

 •	This provides the default interface for Whitehall, which may be preferable.
-One can use ‘rasa shell –debug’ to see stages of processing
+One can use ‘rasa shell --debug’ to see stages of processing

 ------------------------------------------------------------------------------

 Running Tests